 International schools in Barcelona

-International schools in Barcelona are private schools that uphold the teaching language and curriculum of a foreign country, and generally, provide a very high standard of education.
+International schools in Barcelona are private schools that uphold the teaching language and curriculum of a foreign country, and generally provide an excellent standard of education.

-It is common for space in these institutions to be limited, as demand at these schools is usually high and some schools admit students based on nationality quotas.
+It is common for space in these institutions to be limited, as demand is usually high and some schools admit students based on nationality quotas.

-International schools offer pupils the benefit of continuing with language instruction that should be familiar.
-All international schools have annual tuition fees, and it is best to consult schools individually to find out more about costs.
+International schools offer pupils the benefit of continuing with language instruction and a curriculum that should be familiar.
+That said, all international schools have annual tuition fees, which can be rather pricey.
+It is best to consult schools individually to find out more about these costs.